Pérez Meléndez

 Research Focus

-The long nineteenth century, world history, Latin America and the Caribbean, Brazil, the Atlantic in the Age of Revolutions, migrations, slavery and the illegal slave trade, business history and companies, nineteenth-century colonization, comparative/connected histories, intellectual history, Puerto Rico, US imperialism, twentieth- twenty-first-century decolonization movements
+The long nineteenth century, world history, Latin America and the Caribbean, Brazil, the Atlantic in the Age of Revolutions, migrations, slavery and the illegal slave trade, business history and companies, nineteenth-century colonization, comparative/connected histories, intellectual history, Puerto Rico, US imperialism, decolonization movements

 Publications